alexksikes/elasticsearch-vectorize/TUTORIAL.md

 features = get_features(3000)
 ```

-Later on, we will see that we could have selected fewer features with very minimal hit on the accuracy of the model.
+Later on, we will see that we could have selected fewer features with minimal hit on the accuracy of the model.
 However, for the machine learning purists out there, reducing the number of features at this point would already be cheating.

-Let's now move on to specifying how a document-term matrix should be generated from the index.
+Let's now move on to specifying how a [document-term matrix][docterm] should be generated from the index.
 As we have already mentioned, this matrix will then be used as the input of our classifier.
-This is when the Vectorize plugin joins the party.
+This is when the [Vectorize plugin][vectorize] joins the party.

 ## Creating a Vectorizer

-The next step consists of extracting a matrix from the indexed sentiment140 data.
-For that purpose we now have a good set of features which are to be found in the `text` field.
-We also know that the label of our data is to be found in the `polarity` field.
-As previously mentioned, a Vectorizer is simply a way of specifying a document-term matrix.
-As an illustrative example, let's see how such a vectorizer would look like for the top 10 positive keywords previously returned.
+The next step consists of extracting a matrix from the sentiment140 index.
+We have already extracted a good set of features from the `text` field.
+The label on which to train is to be found in the `polarity` field.
+Let's see how such a vectorizer would look like for the top 10 positive keywords previously returned.

 ```javascript
 {